ShineQi/ethernetIP-explorer/Docs/README.txt

 		- F3 key will refresh the values.
 	2.5 Advise : ForwardOpen T->O
 		- On attributs one could place a ForwardOpen T->O (Device to EnIPExplorer).
-		  If accepted, the Class 1 device (Plc or other) will send cyclically back the data by using Udp in point to point or multicast mode.
+		  If accepted, the Class 1 device (Plc or other) will send back the data by using Udp in point to point or multicast mode.
-		  Nothing is done with the data, Wireshark could be used to see them.
+		  Nothing is done with the data, Wireshark could be used to see them, or using the Class1 client sample.
+	2.6 Configure: ForwardOpen O->T
+		- Some job to do.
-	2.6 Save/Open Files
+	2.7 Save/Open Files
 		- The full Tree (from Devices to Attributs) could be save/load from a file.
 This file could be edit/modify using an spreadsheet (Excel or OpenOffice/LibreOffice for instance).
 The format isn't too complex